 We’re proud to partner with As Intended through our Sustainability Alliance.
 What does this partnership mean to As Intended?

 Sabrina: We are excited to be part of the circular economy supported by Style Theory.

 We believe there is too much wastage created by poor quality and trend-led clothes that do not fit the lifestyles or styles of the customers.
 However, we are confident that through Style Theory, more people can discover our brand, ‘live and feel the comfort’ in them, and make better choices when it comes to dressing while playing their part in helping to create a sustainable environment.

 Rent As Intended styles with a Style Theory Membership!
-With the Style Theory Apparel Rental Membership, you get to rent from a collection of 40,000+ apparel pieces, with plans starting from S$79/mth.
+With the Style Theory Apparel Rental Membership, you get to rent from a collection of 40,000+ apparel pieces, with plans starting from S$79/month.
+As Intended collection is currently only available for our Singapore subscribers.
 Download the app and create a free account to explore the Infinite Wardrobe now.